patriciogtrz/yt.py/README.md

 The simple CLI for pytube (now with pytubefix!).

-A super simple program to download videos from the command line.
+A simple program to download videos from the command line.

 Please feel free to change the attributes guiding yourself with the [PyTube API]